-Not all Buddha tattoos are the same, obviously.
+Obviously, not all Buddha tattoos are the same.
 There are the meditating Buddha, the Laughing Buddha and many other types of tattoo designs.
 The kind of Buddha you get depends on a number of factors such as your culture, the tattoo artist you go to, the kind of equipment they use.
 Also, getting a Buddha tattoos does not always mean getting the image of Buddha inked.

-You could get symbols associated with Buddhism inked like a Bodhi tree, Dharmachakra, Lotus, etc. There are too many symbols related to Buddhism, and there is no way one could know all the symbols and their meanings.
+You could get symbols relating to Buddhism like a Bodhi tree, Dharmachakra, Lotus, etc. There are too many symbols related to Buddhism, and there is no way one could know all the symbols and their meanings.
 Below, there is a list of different kinds of Buddha Tattoos along with their meanings.

 This is the design of a fat Chinese Buddha laughing while looking very cheerful.
-Those who choose this particular type tattoo design do so because it represents a separation of material goods, have a sense of humor, and a spiritual connection to the meditative mind.
+Those who choose this particular type of tattoo design do so because it represents a separation of material goods, have a sense of humour, and a spiritual connection to the meditative mind.

 This is the most common kind of Buddha Tattoo.
-An image of Buddha’s face with a lot of detailing is inked on you.
+An image of Buddha’s face with a lot of detailing it looks good on you.
 This tattoo gives the idea of serenity, calmness, balance, and contentment.
 Buddha never fails to look wise in this tattoo.

 The meaning of this tattoo is pretty clear.
 It simply said that Buddha blesses anyone who sees him.
 In case you are going for a tattoo of more than one color, make sure you highlight the palm by getting Buddha’s face and palm in different colors.